mecampbellsoup/mecampbellsoup.github.io/source/_posts/2015-06-08-bitcoin-ticker-building-a-status-bar-widget-in-mac-os.markdown

 ![](http://cl.ly/image/0p2B080d3g32/Image%202015-06-25%20at%2011.49.30%20AM.png)

-On the next page you are presented with some
+On the next page you are presented with some configuration options.
+These aren't salient so I'll move on.

+After selecting a location on disk to store your new Xcode project, you can start writing code - we'll put everything in the `AppDelegate.h` and `AppDelegate.m` files since the codebase will be puny.

 ### Step 2: Initialize the `NSStatusItem`

 ### Step 3: Write a function that makes an HTTP request to fetch the BTC price
 ### Step 4: Inject the requested price data into the status bar item
 ### Step 5: Figure out how to loop steps `3` and `4` above